-This page contains a sampling of a variety of different courses offered through Hampshire's Outdoor Programs, Recreation, and Athletics (OPRA).
+This is a sampling of a variety of different courses offered through Hampshire's Outdoor Programs, Recreation, and Athletics (OPRA).

 Shotokan Karate is an unarmed form of self-defense developed in Japan.
 It stresses the use of balance, timing, and coordination to avoid an attack, and strikes as an effective means of counterattack to be used only if necessary.